Pull Request Workflow#

 You will want to work in a branch when doing any feature development you want to provide to the original project.

-1. Verify you are on the master branch.
-The branch you have checked out will be used as the base for your new branch, so you typically want to start from master. git checkout master
+1. Verify you are on the main branch.
+The branch you have checked out will be used as the base for your new branch, so you typically want to start from main. git checkout main

 2. Create your feature branch.
 It can be helpful to include the issue number (ISSUENUMBER) you are working to address. git branch ISSUENUMBER-FEATUREBRANCHNAME